GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When I am working on a problem I never think about beauty.
-I think only how to solve the problem.
-But when I have finished, if the solution is not beautiful, I know it is wrong.
+> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
 >
-> ~ *Buckminster Fuller*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts